 Yes, VPN tunnels are safe, thanks to the strong encryption methods they use to protect your data.
 The level of security, however, varies depending on the VPN protocol you use.
 For instance, a protocol like OpenVPN is known for strong security and reliable performance.

 However, it's important to remember that a VPN tunnel is only as safe as your online behavior.
-No matter how secure a VPN tunnel is, it cannot protect you from malicious websites and infected files, so be sure not to visit or download anything from a site that seems suspicious.
+No matter how secure a VPN tunnel is, it can't protect you from malicious websites and infected files, so be sure not to visit or download anything from a suspicious site.
+That's why the best VPNs typically include some kind of threat protection against unwanted ads, pop-ups, trackers, malicious websites and files, and more.

 What is split tunneling?